fusion809/fusion809.github.io-old/_posts/TE/mousepad.md

 {% include image.html image="Mousepad-under-Moksha.png" description="Mousepad 0.4.0 running under Moksha" float="none" width="1130px" %}

 ### Background
-**Mousepad** is a core application of the Xfce desktop environment, that was originally forked from Leafpad.
+{% include_relative TE/links.md program="Mousepad" package="app-editors/mousepad" pacman="extra/x86_64/mousepad/" gr="http://git.xfce.org/apps/mousepad/" %} is a core application of the Xfce desktop environment, that was originally forked from Leafpad.
 Like Leafpad it is fairly lightweight, but unlike Leafpad, Mousepad can be customized and has a few basic features that are absent from Leafpad, such as syntax highlighting support for a few computer languages.

 ### Customizability
 Some basic customization can be done, graphically, by going to Edit←Preferences in the toolbar.
 Some customization of its appearance can be done by going to the View menu.
 Beyond this, to my knowledge, it cannot be customized.